 - 2.9 Direction 6(5)(a) states that an airspace change proposal shall meet one of the call in criteria if it is of strategic national importance. - 2.10 The Guidance provided to the CAA states that a proposal would be of strategic national importance if it supports or conflicts with the delivery of national policy to the extent that the approval or rejection of the proposal will impact the overall delivery of one or more of the following government policies only: - an Airports National Policy Statement (NPS) - maintaining UK national security - the UK's Industrial Strategy as it relates to space ports - airspace zones specifically linked to the UK policy on the safe use of drones in the UK - 2.11 An Airports NPS: The Government's only Airports NPS was formally designated by the Secretary of State on 26 June 2018.
-Paragraph 1.12 of the Airports NPS4 states, "The Airports NPS provides the primary basis for decision making on development consent applications for a Northwest Runway at Heathrow Airport, and will be an important and relevant consideration in respect of applications for new runway capacity and other airport infrastructure in London and the South East of England."
-There is no mention of airspace in the Airports NPS, and the only mention of Birmingham Airport is in paragraph 3.42 saying that it supports expansion at Gatwick Airport.
-Therefore, the CAA's assessment is that the approval or rejection of the proposal will not impact the overall delivery of this national policy and therefore this condition is not met. - 2.12 Maintaining UK national security: the CAA has not been advised by the Ministry of Defence or any other government department that the Birmingham Proposal might have a national security impact on the operations of a site of critical national infrastructure.
-Nor is there any mention of such in the https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/714106/airports-nps-new-runway-capacity-and-infrastructure-at-airports-in-the-south-east-of-england-web-version.pdf
+Paragraph 1.12 of the Airports NPS states, "The Airports NPS provides the primary basis for decision making on development consent applications for a Northwest Runway at Heathrow Airport, and will be an important and relevant consideration in respect of applications for new runway capacity and other airport infrastructure in London and the South East of England."
+There is no mention of airspace in the Airports NPS, and the only mention of Leeds Bradford Airport is in paragraph 3.33 where it is one of the domestic routes that is or is expected to be served at an expanded Heathrow or Gatwick airport.
+Therefore, the CAA's assessment is that the approval or rejection of the proposal will not impact the overall delivery of this national policy and therefore this condition is not met. - 2.12 Maintaining UK national security: the CAA has not been advised by the Ministry of Defence or any other government department that the Leeds Bradford Proposal might have a national security impact on the operations of a site of critical national infrastructure.
+Nor is there any mention of such in the Leeds https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/714106/airports-nps-new-runway-capacity-and-infrastructure-at-airports-in-the-south-east-of-england-web-version.pdf